WeZZard/CollectionDiff/README.md

-This library implements an algorithm of time complexity of **O(N+M)** and spatial complexity of **O(N+M)** which takes advantages of counting computational model to diff Swift collections.
+This library implements an algorithm of time complexity of **O(N+M)** and spatial complexity of **O(N+M)** which takes advantages of counting computational model to diff Swift collections (needs elements implements `Hashable` protocol).
+If the elements do not conforms to `Hashable` protocol, the computational model was switched to comparison model and the time complexity degenerates to **O(N*M)**.

 This library offers both **dot syntax** and **standalone function** to access diffing infrastructure.